Radiative equilibrium: Pointwise radiative equilibrium

 This means that, at every point of the region of space that is in (pointwise) radiative equilibrium, the total, for all frequencies of radiation, interconversion of energy between thermal radiation and energy content in matter is nil(zero).
 Pointwise radiative equilibrium is closely related to Prevost's absolute radiative equilibrium.

-Mihalas and Weibel-Mihalas (1984) emphasise that this definition applies to a static medium, in which the matter is not moving.
+D. Mihalas and B. Weibel-Mihalas (1984) emphasise that this definition applies to a static medium, in which the matter is not moving.
 They also consider moving media.

 Approximate pointwise radiative equilibrium

 Karl Schwarzschild in 1906 considered a system in which convection and radiation both operated but radiation was so much more efficient than convection that convection could be, as an approximation, neglected, and radiation could be considered predominant.
 This applies when the temperature is very high, as for example in a star, but not in a planet's atmosphere.

 Subrahmanyan Chandrasekhar (1950, page 290) writes of a model of a stellar atmosphere in which "there are no mechanisms, other than radiation, for transporting heat within the atmosphere ... [and] there are no sources of heat in the surrounding" This is hardly different from Schwarzschild's 1906 approximate concept, but is more precisely stated.